 At Dordt University, we welcome qualified students from countries around the world to be part of our learning community.
-We are delighted to have students from 18 different countries, in addition to the United States and Canada, on campus.
+We are delighted to have students from 28 different countries on campus, in addition to the United States and Canada, on campus.
 Our international students enrich our student body and learning community with their various educational, linguistic, and cultural experiences and insights.
 Many of our international students are leaders in student government, residential life, and academic accomplishments.

 In order to enable international students to function to the best of their academic potential in a new country, and often in a second or third language, we offer the services of a coordinator of academic services for international and minority students.